Near Watrous in Mora County, New Mexico — The American Mountains (Southwest)

 www.nps.gov/safe

-Erected by National Park Service, Santa Fe Trail Association.
+Erected by Santa Fe Trail Association.

 Topics and series.
-This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles
+This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Santa Fe Trail series list.
+A significant historical year for this entry is 1848.

 Location.
 35° 54.298′ N, 105° 0.656′ W. Marker is near Watrous, New Mexico, in Mora County.
-Marker is on New Mexico Route 161, 7.6 miles north of Interstate 25.
+It is on New Mexico Route 161 7.6 miles north of Interstate 25.
 Marker is located in front of the Fort Union National Monument Visitor Center.
 Touch for map.
 Marker is at or near this postal address: 3115 New Mexico Route 161, Watrous NM 87753, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Trail Sites to the West (here, next to this marker); The Best Hospital in 500 Miles (within shouting distance of this marker); Fort Union and the Santa Fe Trail (about 400 feet away, measured in a direct line); The Six Mule Army Wagon (about 400 feet away); The First Fort Union (about 600 feet away); Life Along Suds Row (about 800 feet away); Fort Union: 1866 (approx. 0.2 miles away); The Third Fort Union (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Trail Sites to the West (here, next to this marker); The Best Hospital in 500 Miles (within shouting distance of this marker); Fort Union and the Santa Fe Trail (about 400 feet away, measured in a direct line); The Six Mule Army Wagon (about 400 feet away); The First Fort Union (about 600 feet away); Life Along Suds Row (about 800 feet away); Fort Union: 1866 (approx. 0.2 miles away); The Third Fort Union (approx. 0.2 miles away).
 Touch for a list and map of all markers in Watrous.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fort Union National Monument